tquizzle/vtechify-dep/_posts/2012-12-22-how-to-move-critical-windows-folders-to-other-local-disks.md

 If you&#8217;ve ever needed or tried to move the C:&#92;Users directory or other default Windows® directories to another place other than the default one, you know it can be quite difficult.

 I&#8217;ve tried to Google this, and talk to others about doing it.
 What seemed to be such a simple request also seemed to be difficult to pull off.
-That&#8217;s when a brilliant (nearly the smartest man I know) told me about<a rel="nofollow" target="_blank" title="Hard Links and Junctions" href="http://msdn.microsoft.com/en-us/library/windows/desktop/aa365006(v=vs.85).aspx"> hard links & junction links</a> in windows.
+That&#8217;s when a brilliant (nearly the smartest man I know) told me about [Hard Links and Junctions](http://msdn.microsoft.com/en-us/library/windows/desktop/aa365006(v=vs.85).aspx) hard links & junction links</a> in windows.
 Think of them like symbolic links in Mac or *nix systems.

 * C:&#92;dira linked to C:&#92;dirb
 * D:&#92;dir1&#92; to C:&#92;dir2&#92;dir3

 The great thing about using hard links in Windows is that it acts as if the data is still there.
-In the example above, when you&#8217;re browsing C:&#92;dira the system will act as if you&#8217;re really in that directory when in all reality you&#8217;re browsing C:&#92;dirb.
+In the example above, when you're browsing C:&#92;dira the system will act as if you&#8217;re really in that directory when in all reality you're browsing C:&#92;dirb.
 Even the address bar will show that.

-Thanks to an almost 3-year-old post on&nbsp;<a rel="nofollow" target="_blank" title="Move the Users Directory in Windows 7" href="http://lifehacker.com/5467758/move-the-users-directory-in-windows-7">Lifehacker</a>, I accomplished what I thought was only possible with tons of registry tweaking and tons of time spent in Safe Mode with a potentially unstable system afterward.
+Thanks to an almost 3-year-old post on [Move the Users Directory in Windows 7](http://lifehacker.com/5467758/move-the-users-directory-in-windows-7), I accomplished what I thought was only possible with tons of registry tweaking and tons of time spent in Safe Mode with a potentially unstable system afterward.

 ### Real Reason Why